anynines/a8s-deployment/.github/pull_request_template.md

 # Short Description

 _Please provide a brief summary of your changes_

 # Details

+# Note

+WARNING: Only users listed in the CODEOWNERS file can approve PRs!

 # Checks

 - [ ] Documentation has been adjusted
 - [ ] Architectural decisions have been documented
 - [ ] Changelog has been updated